bradfeld/dinostroids/README.md

 # Dinostroids

 A classic arcade-style shooter game built with HTML Canvas and pure JavaScript.
-Pilot your spaceship, dodge and destroy waves of incoming dinosaur-shaped asteroids!
+Pilot your spaceship, dodge and destroy waves of incoming dinosaur-shaped thingies!

 Written entirely by vibe coding using Cursor and Claude-3.7-sonnet.